two20/twitter-typeahead-ajax/README.md

 Contact
 -------

-info at 220tech doc co dot in
+info at 220tech dot co dot in